Supporting community response approaches to behavioral health crises.

 Diverting to Care

-In most communities when someone is experiencing a mental health crisis or a drug overdose, law enforcement is the default first responders.
+In most communities when someone is experiencing a mental health crisis or a drug overdose, law enforcement are the default first responders.
 This can make a bad situation worse, with people being sent to jail or the emergency room rather than getting the help they need.

 The police themselves have said that we ask them to do too much.
 They want to focus their efforts on solving crimes, and other service providers should handle emergency calls about addiction, mental illness, and homelessness.